Table of Contents

 Even though Push is a great piece of hardware, I feel that this time around Novation has done a better job when it comes to both products.
 Their design and build quality is in my opinion superior in comparison to Ableton’s Push 2 .
 The closest competitor from Akai would probably be the APC40 mk2 but I feel that it does not even come close to the X and Mini MK3 in terms of design, build quality, and software integration.

 The only thing about both devices is that compared to other controllers on the market – launchpad x can be a little more expensive for some people.
 And if you are not planning on using this type of controller on a regular basis, I am pretty sure that it is not worth the price.

 In conclusion, I would say that both devices are fantastic and what you can do with them once you have integrated them into your Live setup is just amazing.
 Launchpad X allows for more dynamic performances and Push 2 is a great tool for carrying your music production with you and working on the move.
 They both have a very different approach to what they offer but much like comparing 2 different pieces of software – it all comes down to personal preference.
 If I had to choose only one device out of those two, I would probably go for Launchpad X as this is a great piece of hardware that can be used for performing as well.

 Rating: Five Out of Five Stars

-As I was new to these kind controllers for Ableton I did slightly adjust my personal playing style and in return used a very flexible and helpful midi controller or let us call it an instrument that can do more than just firing clips.
+As I was new to these kinds of controllers for Ableton, I slightly adjusted my personal playing style and used a very flexible and helpful midi controller or let us call it an instrument that can do more than just firing clips.

 Both devices are excellent for launching new clips.
 The design of these Launchpad controllers is delightful.
 They are thinner than the previous generation.
 The pads are enlarged, the function buttons encompassing the edges are now square.
 The pads are sensitive, come with useful light action, and the X includes pressure sensitivity and aftertouch.